new parents carrying their baby in a clek infant car seat

 Safety & Usage Info

-• All new car seats on the market have to be tested and approved for the current safety standards (you’ll find the safety mark or stamp on the box) so don’t let slick salespeople tell you that you have to drop a fortune on a car seat if you really don’t have the budget – any car seat you buy new is safe.
+• All authentic seats are safe.
+All new car seats on the market have to be tested and approved for the current safety standards (you’ll find the safety mark or stamp on the box) so don’t let slick salespeople tell you that you have to drop a fortune on a car seat if you really don’t have the budget – any car seat you buy new is safe.
+(This does not apply to knockoffs - make sure the seat you buy is authentic and from a reputable source.
+A $400 car seat will never sell for $50.
+Don't buy it.)

-• When it comes to secondhand car seats, make sure you know the history.
-You don’t want any baggage here!
-So you’ll want to ensure they haven’t been involved in any accidents and aren’t a model that’s been recalled in the past.
+• Know the history.
+When it comes to secondhand car seats, make sure you know the history.
+You’ll want to ensure they haven’t been involved in any accidents and aren’t a model that’s been recalled in the past.
 I wouldn’t recommend buying these out of the trunk of someone’s car – if you’re going to get it used, get it from someone you trust.

 • Car seats have varying expiration dates.
 They can range from 4-10 years depending on make and model.
-They have an expiration date because plastic weakens and becomes brittle over time – not a great quality to have in something that is supposed to keep your kid alive in a crash.
+They have an expiration date because plastic weakens and becomes brittle over time.

 • Don’t use LATCH and a seat belt together.
 Use one or the other.
 You can read more about it here.